tc-Toni/GitLab-Issues-API/README.md

 <img src="Images/Collection%20runner.PNG" >

 ## Getting started
-The project was created in Postman and exported as a .json file.
-Download the following folder 'Project Postman' to your local environment.
+* Download the folder 'Project Postman' to your local environment.
 The folder exists out of 2 .json files:
-* GitLab Issues API.postman_collection_final.json
+  - GitLab Issues API.postman_collection_final.json
-* GitLab.postman_environment_final.json
+  - GitLab.postman_environment_final.json

 For the execution of the tests no additional plugins or libraries are needed.